GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 [1] 187.59 178.13
 ```

 which corresponds to approx. 3 minutes per simulation.
-So if we were to run *update number* simulations for each plant, it would take *????*.
+So if we were to run, say, 2,000 simulations for each plant, it would take approximately 100 hours!
 This is why resources such as NeSI are essential for simulation-based research.
 In the next sections of this workshop, we will show you how to to (properly) scale-up these simulations on a High Performance Computer.

 ---